 Meet NOFA-VT's 2019 Journey Farmers!

-The Journey Farmer Program is a two-year program for beginning farmers who are in the first few years of running their own farm business in Vermont.
+The Journey Farmer Program is a program for beginning farmers who are in the first few years of running their own farm business in Vermont.
 Farmers accepted into the program get access to business planning support, technical assistance, farmer to farmer mentoring, free admission to the NOFA-VT Winter Conference and NOFA workshop series, and an education stipend.
 You can learn more about the program here.
-Read on to learn about this year's Journey Farmer cohort.
+Read on to learn about the 2019 Journey Farmer cohort.

 4 Season Sprouts - Fair Haven, VT